 - Guidelines for Meeting the Environmental Needs of the Cat

-According to the AAFP, behavior problems remain the leading reason for euthanasia in pet cats.
-In addition, behavior problems may lead to family stress, inappropriate punishment, decreased quality of life for the cat, and deterioration in the human/animal bond.
-These problems can be helped through proper awareness and prevention.
+According to the AAFP, feline behavior problems remain the leading reason for euthanasia in pet cats.
+Cat behavior problems may lead to family stress, inappropriate punishment, decreased quality of life for the cat and deterioration in the human/animal bond.
+However, these problems can be helped through proper awareness and prevention.
 By understanding normal feline behavior and the environmental circumstances, you can improve your quality of life for you and your cat.
-Dr. Carney can help you achieve a more harmonious living situation and provide you with insightful information on how to eliminate negative behaviors with your cat(s).
+Dr. Hazel Carney can help you achieve a more harmonious living situation and provide you with insightful information on eliminating negative behaviors with your cat(s).

 Feline Interstitial Cystitis:

-Click HERE to download the FIC Questionnaire to complete this before your consultation visit.
+Click HERE to download the veterinary FIC Questionnaire to complete this before your consultation visit.